arvimal/Python-Back-to-basics/README.md

 ### 2. Names and Namespaces

+#### 2.1.
+Names

+A Name is essentially similar to a dictionary.
+It is a mapping from a name to a value.

+Some important points on Names:

 1. A name assignment (Creating a variable), renaming, deleting etc.. are all namespace operations.

-2. Python uses names as a reference to objects in memory, and not like boxes containing a value.
+2. Python uses names as a _reference to objects in memory_, and not like boxes containing a value.
 3. Variable names are actually labels which you can add (or remove) to an object.

-4. Deleting a name just removes the refernce in the current namespace to the object in memory.
+4. Deleting a name just removes the reference in the current namespace to the object in memory.
 5. When all references (names) are removed from the namespace that refers a specific object, the object is garbage collected.
 6. It's not names (variables) that have types but objects, since objects are actually instances of specific classes (int, str, float etc..)

-7. Due to `**6**`, the same name which was referring to an int can be assigned to a str object **Q.** What happens when you do `a = 10` in a python REPL prompt?
+7. Due to `**6**`, the same name which was referring to an int can be assigned to a str object

+* What happens when you do `a = 10` in a python REPL prompt?

-* The python interpreter creates an object in memory which is an instance of `class int`.
+1. The python interpreter creates an object in memory which is an instance of `class int`.
-* It then creates a name called `a` which is a pointer to the object instance.
+2. It then creates a name called `a` which is a pointer to the object instance.

-**Q.** What happens with the following assignments?
+* What happens with the following assignments?

 ```python
 In [7]: a = 300